 As a matter of good and effective agency information resources management, IMLS reviews the quality (including the objectivity, utility, and integrity) of information before it is disseminated.
 Information quality is integral to every step of IMLS' development of information, including creation, collection, maintenance, and dissemination.
 IMLS substantiates the quality of the information it has disseminated through documentation or other means appropriate to the information.

-Generally, the office disseminating the information, such as the Office of Communications, the Office of the Chief Information Officer, or the Offices of Museum and Library Services, will be responsible for reviewing the quality of information before dissemination, with appropriate oversight by IMLS' Director or the Director's designees.
+Generally, the office disseminating the information, such as the Office of Communications and Public Liaison, the Office of the Chief Information Officer, or the Offices of Museum and Library Services, will be responsible for reviewing the quality of information before dissemination, with appropriate oversight by IMLS' Director or the Director's designees.
 The originating offices will use internal peer reviews and other review mechanisms to ensure that disseminated information meets quality standards including objectivity, utility, and integrity in both presentation and substance.
 Each office is responsible for ensuring that the pre-dissemination review is performed and documented at a level appropriate for the type of information disseminated.

 The Chief Information Officer of the Institute of Museum and Library Services is responsible for IMLS compliance with pre-dissemination review under these guidelines.